Military Science - Army ROTC

 The two-year program is designed for a student who did not take ROTC during their first two years of school, or for students who have prior military service to their credit.
 The two-year program is also available to National Guard and Army Reserve college students that are participating in the Simultaneous Membership Program.

 Several options exist for students to enter the Two-Year Program.
-For students with no previous military experience, a summer introductory military orientation session called the Leaders' Training Course is most often required.
+For students with no previous military experience, a summer introductory military orientation session called Basic Camp is most often required.
 This is a fully-paid four-week course.

-After successfully completing Leader's Training Course, students who meet all the necessary enrollment requirements continue in the Advanced Course.
+After successfully completing Basic Camp, students who meet all the necessary enrollment requirements continue in the Advanced Course.

 Army ROTC Scholarships and Financial Assistance